Adepts-Of-0xCC/blog/_posts/Connectionless-shells/2021-06-18-Connectionless-shells.md

 }
 ```

 Now we can try to send packets against a predefined port (for example, 123/UDP), encoding a message inside the source ports.
-Keep in mind that we don't care about the content because our information is carried as the source port (this means: please, try to make the payload the more similar possible to a real and "regular" packet based in the protocol that you are trying to simulate).
+Keep in mind that we don't care about the content because our information is carried as the source port (this means: please, try to make the payload as similar as possible to a real and "regular" packet based in the protocol that you are trying to simulate).

 ```python
  import sys